Codein-Labs/ezplatform-color-picker/README.md

 Symfony bundle that adds color management to eZ Platform.

 **Note** : this is the compatibility branch for eZ Platform 2.5 (ezsystems/ezpublish-kernel:7.5).
-For a eZ 3.x compatible version, please check the master branch of this repository.
+For a Ibexa Platform compatible version, please check this repository instead : https://github.com/Codein-Labs/ibexa-color-picker

 ## Installation